 Emergency Management Masters Program

-The graduate-level Emergency Management program at Millersville University releases leaders into the workforce who are prepared to plan and coordinate emergency management efforts.
+The fully online graduate-level Emergency Management program at Millersville University releases leaders into the workforce who are prepared to plan and coordinate emergency management efforts.

 Why Study This Program?

 Millersville University is building a workforce of leaders in preparedness and disaster management through the Emergency Management program.
 With coursework offered completely online, this graduate-level program is designed to educate individuals to plan and coordinate emergency management efforts.
 Graduates are prepared to serve in a variety of positions in the emergency management field, both in the public and private sectors.

 The Emergency Management program is unique as MU instructors offer real world experience from their respective fields of study.
 Emergency management experts and disaster studies researchers come together to provide a comprehensive program through the interdisciplinary Center for Disaster Research and Education.
 This graduate program is dynamic, and the courses are continually redeveloped and new courses are added to meet the growing needs of the field.